 While men and their families still regularly demand dowries from the families of their brides-to-be, they do so at the risk of running afoul of the law, yes, but also at the risk of being kidnapped by the would-be spouse’s family.
 As dowry demands climb, so do the odds of a marriage falling apart before the altar.
 This comes at considerable cost for the woman and her family: she may be looked at as damaged goods (especially if the couple had been intimate) while her family’s reputation will almost certainly be tarnished.
 The solution, of course, is to figure out a way to have the marriage occur — which is where kidnapping comes in.
-(The image, right, comes from this article the Bollywood film Antardwand, which focuses on the topic of groom kidnapping.)
+(The image, above, comes from this article the Bollywood film Antardwand, which focuses on the topic of groom kidnapping.)
 The woman and/or her family may end up hiring thugs to kidnap and beat the would-be groom until he submits to marrying the woman, dowry-free.
 If the man objects after the fact, he does so at the risk of imprisonment for demanding a dowry in the first place.

 And sometimes, the retributive justification (if one can call it that) of the kidnapping is fictional.
 In 2003, the Sydney (Australia) Morning Herald ran a story about a bank teller who was allegedly kidnapped, chained to a bed, and starved and beaten until he agreed to marry a woman he had never before met.
 Without the threat of legal action (because no dowry was offered), the woman’s family allegedly enforced the marriage the same way the created it — by threat of bodily harm if the groom/husband tried to escape.